siabdullah4/siabdullah4.github.io/_pages/about.md

 I am a final-year Ph.D. candidate (2022-present) in Computer Science at the University of Louisiana at Lafayette and have the fortune to be advised by [Prof. Li Chen](https://lichenut.github.io/).
 Before that, I received my bachelor's degree in Computer Science and Engineering at Rajshahi University of Engineering and Technology in 2017.
 I have over four years of work experience in various companies.

-My primary research interest lies in Federated Learning, Deep Learning, and Generative AI.
+My primary research interest lies in Federated Learning, AI/ML Security and Privacy, Edge Computing, and Generative AI.
 I am particularly interested in developing communication-efficient federated learning algorithms to solve heterogeneous problems in real-world applications.

 > **I will be on the job market for full-time academic and industry positions starting Fall 2026.
 Please feel free to reach out if you have potential job opportunities.
 Please kindly find my [resume](https://drive.google.com/file/d/1nSqks24YaCHWGmRDzrCaPe6OCe7MNwcE/view?usp=sharing).**